Table of Contents

 Difficulty in breastfeeding your baby is due to factors affecting the mother and / or the baby.
-I recommend both mummy and baby to be see a lactation counsellor if they have not already done so.
+I recommend both mummy and baby to see a lactation counsellor if they have not already done so.
 I examine the mum for breast or nipple abnormalities.
 The technique of breastfeeding is assessed to see if the latch is deep enough.
-Often, an alternative position which mummy and baby find comfortable in, helps to achieve a deeper latch.
+Often, the correct positions of the baby and the mother help to achieve a better latch.
 The baby is examined to exclude abnormalities that impede breastfeeding for example, tongue tie, cleft palate.

 I suspect my baby has a tongue tie.
 How do I know for sure?

-The diagnosis is suspected if there are symptoms for example, nipple pain, prolonged breastfeeding time, “windy” baby etc. These happen because the baby’s gums chomp on the nipple when there is a loss of “cushioning” from a mobile tongue.
+The diagnosis is suspected if there are symptoms for example, nipple pain, prolonged breastfeeding time, “windy” or “cranky” baby during or after breastfeeding, etc. The mother’s nipple and breast pain occur because the baby’s gums chomp on the nipple when there is a loss of “cushioning” from a mobile tongue.
 The baby struggles to feed, and gulps in more air than usual.
 Tongue tie or ankyloglossia is often misdiagnosed, when the problem lies with achieving a deep enough latch during breastfeeding.
 This needs to be confirmed by a doctor who is experienced in managing the condition.

 A mild tongue tie does not need any intervention, and improvement in breastfeeding technique often resolves the symptoms.
 Monitoring for the spontaneous rupture of the tissue, or adaptation of the tongue to breastfeeding occurs with perseverance and time.
-It is important not to give up, because breastfeeding confers benefits to baby (for example, more immunity, less allergy), mother (for example, prevent breast engorgement) and improves bonding.
+It is important not to give up, because breastfeeding confers benefits to the baby (for example, better immunity, decreased allergy), the mother (for example, prevent breast engorgement) and improves bonding.

 A significant tongue tie presents with a firm ridge underneath the tongue on palpation and a shallow latch.
 The tongue tie is an excessively shortened tissue on the undersurface of the tongue, which impedes the mobility of the tongue.
 In severe cases, the tongue forms a heart shape when extended.